 A relatively new, slightly dwarfer group reaching about 10-12in (25-30cm).
 They are characterised by particularly pronounced branching from the base of the plant, very early flowering and the large number of flower heads.
-Unfortunately they sometimes cease flowering before the end of the season on poor soils but in reasonable garden soil and if dead headed and watered they are probably the most dramatic in the garden.
+Unfortunately they sometimes cease flowering before the end of the season on poor soils but, in reasonable garden soil and if deadheaded and watered, they are probably the most dramatic in the garden.
 This group originated in East Germany but varieties are now coming from elsewhere.

 The best are the 'Diamond' series of varieties in scarlet, cherry red and rose pink, the 'Pinto' series (also known as the 'Pulsars'), and the British bred mixtures 'Lucky Break' and 'Dame Fortune'.
-These last two are not Fl hybrids, which all the other varieties are, so are significantly cheaper though a little variable in plant size.
+These last two are not F1 hybrids, which all the other varieties are, so are significantly cheaper though a little variable in plant size.
 The only difference is that the 'Dame Fortune' mixture contains a white.

 Reaching only 8-10in (20-25 cm) the varieties in this group are ideal for tubs and small raised beds, window boxes and other containers.
 The 'Video' series of four colours is the best in this group and is one of the best of all varieties introduced in recent years.
 The group also includes 'Playboy' and 'Gremlin', though these are less often seen.

-Varieties with flat arching growth intended for hanging baskets and tubs though I have found them to be very good spreading plants for the border.
+Varieties with flat arching growth are intended for hanging baskets and tubs, though I have found them to be very good spreading plants for the border.
 The British bred 'Breakaway' series is the best of a small number of varieties with 'Red Fountain' (also known as 'Orange Cascade') also often seen.

-The first seed raised ivy leaved type was recently introduced after many years of breeding work in the United States.
+The first seed raised ivy-leaved type was recently introduced after many years of breeding work in the United States.
 'Summer Showers', like the original zonal types, is not entirely satisfactory and is also expensive.
 Owing to the long internodes, the effect of the flowers is rather diffuse and this is not helped by relatively sparse flower heads.
 Interesting rather than dramatic, but a group which will probably show improvements in future years.

 The seed of all these varieties is relatively expensive so it pays to give it the best possible treatment.
 The most crucial factor in the germination of geraniums is the temperature, which needs to be 75F (24C).
 At this temperature germination should take place in a matter of days.
-At cooler temperatures, germination will be slower, erratic, there will be a larger proportion of abnormal seedlings and fewer seeds wilt appear.
+At cooler temperatures, germination will be slower, erratic, there will be a larger proportion of abnormal seedlings and fewer seeds will appear.
 A thermostatically controlled propagator should provide this temperature with little trouble but it is important to ensure that this temperature is maintained at seed level and not just at the level of the heating element or at the base of the seed pots.
-A carefully placed maximum/ minimum thermometer is essential to ensure that the thermostat is set correctly.
+A carefully placed maximum/minimum thermometer is essential to ensure that the thermostat is set correctly.